 Flying Dutchman’s Frightful Delight

-(Cap’n Crunch Peanut Butter Milkshake)
+(Cap’n Crunch Peanut Butter Cereal Milkshake Recipe)

 In honor of the best holiday of the year, behold the spooky spectacle of a homemade Halloween Cap’n Crunch milkshake.
 Unfortunately, the Cap’ns gimmicky ghoulish green glow is lost once blended with ice cream, sans ecotplasm, but you can still taste the difference (not really).
 That aside, you may have seen me rave about the Cinnamon Toast Crunch Milkshake from Buger King, but I am here to not so humbly state that this homemade diabetes delight eats it for…